Dynamical incompatibilities in paced finger tapping experiments

-In this work, we reanalyzed SMS data and showed that responses to different perturbations are experimentally incompatible with each other in terms of a putative underlying dynamical system, unless they are presented in the same experiment.
-We also used a previously developed nonlinear model \cite{Gonzalez2019} to fit the data and theoretically demonstrated this incompatibility.
-Our results allow us to reconcile contradictory experimental data and reinterpret the historical difficulty that mathematical models of SMS have had in reproducing, with a single set of parameters, the response to perturbations from different experiments.
+Despite this progress, key questions remain unresolved.
+In this work, we focus on a longstanding contradiction in the literature of finger-tapping experiments.
+That is, the participant's response following an unexpected period perturbation is different for different perturbation types, despite the fact that the stimulus sequence is the same up to and including the first perturbed stimulus \parencite{Silva2024}.
+To explain this contradictory observation, we reanalyze SMS data \parencite{Silva2024} and show that responses to different perturbation types are experimentally incompatible with each other in terms of a putative underlying dynamical system, unless they are presented in the same experiment.
+We also use a previously developed nonlinear model \parencite{Gonzalez2019} to fit the data and theoretically demonstrate this incompatibility.
+Our results allow us to reconcile contradictory experimental results in the literature and reinterpret the historical difficulty that mathematical models of SMS have had in reproducing, with a single set of parameters, the response to perturbations from different experiments.
+Our work warrants a revision of the theoretical account of phase and period correction processes that are selectively activated.